dipdup-io/indexer-sdk/pkg/modules/cron/README.md

 ## Config

 Default yaml config of cron module contains only one field `jobs`.
-It's a map of job names to cron pattern.
-Job names is used like subscription id in inner-message communication.
+It's a map of job names to a cron pattern.
+Job names are used like subscription id in inner-message communication.

 ```yaml
 cron: